washingtonpost/ArcAds/README.md

 ## Prerender Hook
 ArcAds provides a way for you to get information about an advertisement before it loads, which is useful for attaching targeting data from third party vendors.

-You can setup a function within the `registerAd` call by adding a `prerender` paramter, the value of which being the function you'd like to fire before the advertisement loads.
+You can setup a function within the `registerAd` call by adding a `prerender` parameter, the value of which being the function you'd like to fire before the advertisement loads.
 This function will also fire before the advertisement refreshes if you're using sizemapping.

 ```javascript
 arcAds.registerAd({